ICS3U-Gallo/project-hangman/README.md

 In groups of three or four, grab a whiteboard and come up with pseudocode for hangman.

 ## Setup and workflow
-### Fork and add collaborators
+### 1. Fork and add collaborators
 - One group member must Fork my [original repository](https://github.com/ICS3U-Gallo/project-hangman).
 - That group member will go into the newly forked repo, in `Settings -> Collaborators and teams`, add your group members' GitHub usernames or associated email addresses.
 This will allow everyone to freely make changes on that forked repo.

-### Create a group branch
+### 2. Create a feature branch
 Create a branch whose name is based on what game feature you will be working on.
 For example, if you are responsible for the code that checks if a guess is correct, call the branch `guess-checking` (or something).
+Every separate feature of the code must be in its own branch and have its own pull request.

-### Code!
+### 3. Code!
 Write your code **in the appropriate branch**.
 You will want to verify that your particular code works by coming up with test cases.

-### Submit pull request
+### 4. Submit pull request
 When you have verified that your code works, submit a pull request.
 Note: make sure you are on YOUR fork, not my original repo.
 At the top of the repo should have `your-user-name/project-hangman`. **Your username!**
 - In your repo, go into the `Pull requests` tab.
 - Click the green `New pull request` button.